CONNECT WITH me ON INSTAGRAM

 Puerta de la Ciudadela

-Near the Puerto de la Ciudadela is the famed Street of Sighs called Calle de los Suspiros.
-It’s a picturesque little street lined with houses dating back to the first colonial period.
+Near the Puerto de la Ciudadela is the famed Street of Sighs, called Calle de los Suspiros.
+It’s a picturesque little street that’s lined with houses dating back to the first colonial period.

 A few of the houses along Calle de los Suspiros are private family homes.
 So don’t climb on the fences or intrude on their privacy by peering in through their gates.